Home » Camisha Hollis, 34: Young Daughter Witnessed Mother’s Suspected Murder

 Camisha’s daughters are being cared for by her mother.
 The search for the missing woman continues.
 Young is still claiming no involvement in her disappearance.
 The investigation is active and ongoing.

-She is described as having brownish-reddish hair at the time she went missing.
-She has brown eyes and stands 5’6″ and 195 pounds.
+Camisha Hollis is described as having brownish-reddish hair and brown eyes at the time she went missing.
+She was 5 feet 6 inches tall and weighed 195 pounds.